mrehankarim/CrudApp/README.md

+##Crud App
+It's a beginner friendly project in React.js.
+That perfroms crud operations on data entered by user.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.